awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-rekognition-example.md

 }
 ```

-**Example 2: Use ModerationLabelConfidenceCheck with the catch\-all value \(\*\) **
+**Example 2: Use `ModerationLabelConfidenceCheck` with the catch\-all value \(\*\) **

-In the following example, if any moderation label with a confidence greater than or equal to 75 is detected, a HumanLoop is triggered\.
+In the following example, if any moderation label with a confidence greater than or equal to 75 is detected, a human loop is initiated\.
 Human reviewers are asked to review all moderation labels with confidence scores greater than or equal to 75\.

 ```
 {